 Hard Insulated Plastic Coolers for Larger Cars

-The hard plastic coolers work well but may move around unless you strap them into a particular area.
+The hard plastic coolers (affiliate) work well but may move around unless you strap them into a particular area.
 It's great for minivans or SUVs where you have more floor space.
 If you have a pass-through crossover, something like the one below works great because the kids can reach behind them to get their food, and it doesn't need to be at their feet.

 Ask yourself, how will you and your kids reach the food while you are in the vehicle?
 This will help you determine which one works best for you.
-Food in a well-insulated cooler will help keep your food cold for several hours.
+Food in a well-insulated cooler (affiliate) will help keep your food cold for several hours.

 On the Seat Insulated Coolers